alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-04.basic.md

 .# Abstract

-This document defines End-to-End Secure Messaging in terms of behaviours that **MUST** be exhibited by software that claims to implement it, or which claims to implement that subset which is known as End-to-End Encrypted Messaging.
+This draft describes a test which **MAY** be used to falsify claims that a messaging or messenger application, platform, solution, or service ("messaging solution") provides either or both of "end-to-end security" or "end-to-end encryption." (either/both: "E2E")

+Any messaging solution, or any clearly defined subset of a larger messaging solution, which claims to provide E2E, **MUST** satisfy this test; however satisfaction of this test is not wholly sufficient to determine that the messaging solution provides E2E.

 {mainmatter}

 # Introduction

-End-to-End Secure Messaging (E2ESM) is a mechanism which offers a digital analogue of "closed distribution lists" for sharing message content amongst a set of participants, where all participants are visible to each other and where non-participants are completely excluded from access to message content.
+"End-to-end security" and "end-to-end encryption" offer digital analogues of "closed distribution lists" for sharing content amongst a set of participants, where non-participants are fully excluded from access to content.

-In client-server-client network models it is common to implement E2ESM by means of encryption, in order to obscure content at rest upon a central server.
-So therefore E2ESM is often narrowly regarded in terms of "end-to-end encryption".

-Other architectural approaches exist - for instance [@Ricochet] which implements closed distribution by using secure point-to-point [@RFC7686] networking to literally restrict the distribution of content to relevant participants.

-Therefore we describe E2ESM in terms of functional behaviours of the software rather than in terms of its implementation technologies and architecture.
+This draft assumes a specific application of "end-to-end security" or "end-to-end encryption" towards the specific use case of individual and group messaging solutions where participants who are later added to a messaging group **MUST NOT** be able to access previously-sent content.

+In turn, use cases for such messaging solutions include the sending and receiving of any or all of:

+1. UNICODE or ASCII messages

+2.  images, video files or audio files

+3.  one-way streaming video or audio

+4.  two-way streaming video or audio, as in live calls

+The application of this test does not depend upon whether the messaging solution is built upon a centralized, distributed, hybrid, or any other network model.

 ## Comments